JosephLai241/nomad/README.md

 Commits made by you remain plain while commits made by other authors are painted with a color.
 Each author is assigned a random color, so these colors will be different each time you run `git blame`.

-![git blame demo][git blame demo]
+> Be sure to check out [Mojibar][Mojibar], a cross-platform, quick-access tab and search bar for emojis written by my friend Luke Schenk.

 ## `git branch`

+![git branch demo][git branch demo]

 You can view `git branch` in tree form.
 This works especially well if your branch names look like filepaths.
 Some examples are:

 * `feature/git/something-new`
 * `bugfix/some-bug`

-![git branch demo][git branch demo]

-> Be sure to check out [Mojibar][Mojibar], a cross-platform, quick-access tab and search bar for emojis written by my friend Luke Schenk.

 ## `git commit`

+![git commit demo][git commit demo]

 `git commit` has been integrated for convenience and offers some visual improvements over the original command.

-![git commit demo][git commit demo]

 ## `git diff`

+![git diff demo][git diff demo]

 > **NOTE:** Requires a preceeding run in a [labeled mode](#unlocked-functionality-via-item-labels).